-The Finance and Investment Committee will meet on a quarterly basis within 8 weeks of the close of the calendar quarter to review managers' adherence to investment objectives and guidelines and portfolio management performance.
+The Investment Committee will meet on a quarterly basis to review managers' adherence to investment objectives and guidelines and portfolio management performance.
 In advance of these meetings, the managers shall provide written reports containing sufficient schedules and narrative to evaluate their performance relative to investment objectives and guidelines.
-Each portfolio manager will receive a Statement of Investment Objectives and Policies which will reflect their particular assignment in the total Foundation portfolio.

-The quarterly reports shall include an overview of investment strategies to be maintained or implemented over the next calendar quarter.
 The portfolio managers shall meet with the Committee to review individual reports as requested.